Irys-xyz/arweave/README.md

 })();
 ```

-There is also an async iterator interface to chunk uploading, but this method means you'll need to ensure you are using a transpiler and polyfill for the asyncIterator symbol for some environments.
-(Safari on iOS in particular).
+There is also an async iterator interface to chunk uploading, but this method means you'll need to ensure you are using a transpiler and polyfill for the asyncIterator symbol for some environments (Safari on iOS in particular).
 This method takes the same arguments for uploading/resuming a transaction as `getUploader()` and just has a slightly shorter syntax:

 ```js
 for await (const uploader of arweave.transactions.upload(tx)) {